Jungle-Bus/VapourTrail/README.md

 ## License

-This project has been developed by the [Jungle Bus](http://junglebus.io/) team, a French non-profit organization dedicated to bus public transport in OpenStreetMap.
+This project has been developed by the [Jungle Bus](http://junglebus.io/) team.
 Please reuse!

 The code in this repository is under the MIT license.